Symphony No. 5 (Vaughan Williams): Background

 The symphony was complete enough by the end of 1942 for the composer to prepare a two-piano transcription, which two friends played for him in late January 1943.
 Any doubts he had about the piece were allayed when he heard the first orchestral run-through on 25 May.
 He found that the symphony said what he meant it to.

+Dedication

 Vaughan Williams dedicated the symphony to Jean Sibelius.
 The musicologist J. P. E. Harper-Scott has called Sibelius "the influence of choice" among British symphonists in the years between the two World Wars, citing Walton's First Symphony, all seven of Bax's and the first five of Havergal Brian.
-The published ascription reads "Dedicated without permission to Jean Sibelius".
-Sir Adrian Boult subsequently secured permission.
-After listening to a broadcast of the work, Sibelius wrote to him, "I heard Dr. Ralph Vaughan Williams' new Symphony from Stockholm under the excellent leadership of Malcolm Sargent ...
+The wording of the dedication differs between the manuscript and the published score: the ascription on the manuscript reads "Dedicated without permission and with the sincerest flattery to Jean Sibelius, whose great example is worthy of all imitation"; this was abbreviated on the published score to "Dedicated without permission to Jean Sibelius".
+The lack of "permission" may have resulted from problems of communication during World War II, given that Finland was at war with the Soviet Union, a British ally, at the time.
+Sir Adrian Boult subsequently secured permission, corresponding with Sibelius through an intermediary (Kurt Atterberg) in a neutral country (Sweden).
+After listening to a broadcast of the work, Sibelius wrote to Atterberg, "I heard Dr. Ralph Vaughan Williams' new Symphony from Stockholm under the excellent leadership of Malcolm Sargent ...
 This Symphony is a marvellous work ... the dedication made me feel proud and grateful ...
 I wonder if Dr. Williams has any idea of the pleasure he has given me?"